 2. Temporary Orders Hearing

-Texas law first requires the establishment of Temporary Orders while the overall child custody case is pending.
-The Temporary Orders will establish guidelines for custody and support payments, similar to the final order in a case.
-This initial stage helps address the immediate needs of the child.
+Texas custody laws first require the establishment of Temporary Orders while the overall child custody case is pending.
+The Temporary Custody Orders will establish guidelines for custody and support payments, similar to the final order in a case.
+This initial stage helps address the immediate child’s needs.

-To secure temporary orders, both parents may present evidence to influence the Judge’s ruling.
-Schedule a Temporary Custody Hearing Consultation with us.
+To secure temporary orders, both parents may present evidence to influence the Judge’s decision.
+Schedule a Temporary Court Hearing Consultation with us.

 3. Mediation